-It had a pavilion at the seaward end for music, concerts, plays, ballet and boxing.
-It was an impressive building with a glass toped dome with turrets at the corners.
+Built with a pavilion at the seaward end for music, concerts, plays, ballet and boxing, it was an impressive building with a glass toped dome with turrets at the corners.

 A couple of years after its opening an extension was built as a landing stage for boats but was rarely used because the sea currents made it difficult to dock, the very reason that Birnbeck was built where it was.
 So few boats used it that it was demolished by 1918.

 Kiosks along the length of the pier sold the usual array of trinkets and sweets.
-It was trying its best to entice visitors away from the more established Birnbeck Pier, it did have the advantage of being nearer to the train station that brought visitors to the town, as mentioned in Cider with Rosie by Laurie Lee, who went there as a youngster.
+It was trying its best to entice visitors away from the more established Birnbeck Pier and did have the advantage of being nearer to the train station that brought visitors to the town.
+A trip there was mentioned in Cider with Rosie by Laurie Lee, who visited as a youngster.

 Amusement machines were added in 1926, but in January 1930 the pavilion was destroyed by fire, although rebuilt by 1933.
 Despite local opposition, the new building housed a funfair that was popular with visitors and far more profitable than the theatre had been towards the end of its days.